elastisys/compliantkubernetes/docs/operator-manual/user-managed-crds.md

 ## Limitations

-Compliant Kubernetes does not allow application developers to install ClusterRoles and ClusterRoleBindings.
+Welkin does not allow application developers to install ClusterRoles and ClusterRoleBindings.
 For pre-approved operators that require ClusterRoles and ClusterRoleBindings.
 They are installed during enabling of self-managed-CRDs feature.
 The installation of self-managed cluster resources can be limited to a pre-defined Namespace.
 For example, Sealed Secrets is required to be installed in the namespace `sealed-secrets`.
 This to correctly bind a cluster role to the service account.